 Increase in secant is marked in blue in the new triangle.
 It's length is tan(x)×sec(x)×dx which means the derrivative of sec(x) is tan(x)×sec(x).

-Let's draw cotangens and cosecant on a unit circle.
+Let's draw cotangens and cosecant on the unit circle.

 Observe when angle dx is infinitely small then the chord dx is nearly perpendicular to both cosecant lines.
 Then we can reason that angles of the new triangle are the same as of the original.
 It is just rotated and scaled down version of it, where hypotenuse got decreased from single unit down to csc(x)×dx!